-Goal Setting Commandments for Physicians
+Goal Setting for Physicians

 Most physicians I know see themselves as natural goal setters.
 And indeed we are, but good goal setters of a particular type – the long-distance goal.
 We’re expert at the four-year plans well represented by the college to medical school to residency path.
 We’re about as hot as the rest of humanity at the shorter term aspirations, which is to say not very hot at all.
+So read on to learn more about goal setting for physicians.

 Because for all the hype, the slick little acronyms, the diaries, daybooks and planners, goal setting and goal achieving are a cross country drive apart – you’ll not make it in a couple of days and you’ll have blown tires or detours somewhere along the way, usually just when you thought things were going swimmingly.